sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fedora-packager</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tools for setting up a fedora maintainer environment
+Short desc    : Tools for setting up a fedora maintainer environment
 URL          : https://pagure.io/fedora-packager
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Set of utilities useful for a fedora packager in setting up their environment.
+Descript     : Set of utilities useful for a fedora packager in setting up their environment.
 ```

 </details>